Alan Placa

 Alan J. Placa (born 1944) is an American Catholic priest of the Diocese of Rockville Centre employed by Giuliani Partners, a management consulting and security consulting business founded by high school friend Rudy Giuliani, a former New York City Mayor.

 Friendship with Rudy Giuliani

 Giuliani and Placa reportedly have been close friends since childhood.
 They attended Bishop Loughlin Memorial High School together in Brooklyn and were in opera club together.
 Placa was best man at Giuliani's wedding to Regina Peruggi in 1968.
 He then presided over Giuliani's wedding to Donna Hanover in 1982.
 He also assisted Giuliani in getting his marriage to Peruggi annulled so that he could marry Hanover.
 He also baptized Giuliani's two children, Andrew and Caroline.

-In September 2002, only months after barred from the ministry due to sexual abuse allegations, he received special permission from the diocese to preside over the funeral of Giuliani's mother, Helen because of his closeness to the family.
+In September 2002, only months after being barred from the ministry due to sexual abuse allegations, he received special permission from the diocese to preside over the funeral of Giuliani's mother, Helen because of his closeness to the family.